Extra Virgin Oil

 Beyond that, what if you end up in a prison camp where you are set to work shovelling out latrine pits?
 Do you want to be throwing up your guts?
 I read the testimony of a man who was imprisoned for his faith and given that task.
 He had a great time because it was the only place where he was ever left alone and could sing praises to the Lord without anyone discovering it.
 He gained strength from singing praises to God and had wonderful times of fellowship with the Lord.

 If God offers an anointing for doing nasty stuff, you will have an opportunity to use it if you take it.
-But if you don't take that anointing, you still might be confronted with those very same challenges, but you won't have joy and peace to help you get through them, and you might not get through them.
+If you don't take that anointing, you still might be confronted with those very same challenges, but you won't have joy and peace to help you get through them, and you might not get through them.

-Additionally, extra oil is gathered through being consistently OBEDIENT to Yehoshua.
+Additionally, extra oil is gathered through being consistently OBEDIENT to Yeshua.
 He said that obeying Him is like building one's house upon the rock, so that when the storm comes, the house will stand.
-Certainly, Yehoshua has imputed His righteousness to us.
+Certainly, Yeshua has imputed His righteousness to us.
 Through the washing away of our sins by His Blood, He has reduced our debts to zero and credited His righteousness to our account.
-We can receive His blessings of health and prosperity without being absolutely perfect in our behaviour, BUT when the storm comes, will we be faithful unto death, to hold fast the confession of our faith, if we have not developed a habit of obedience to him prior to that time of testing?
+We can receive His blessings of health and prosperity without being absolutely perfect in our behaviour, BUT when the storm comes, will we be faithful unto death, to hold fast the confession of our faith, if we have not developed a habit of obedience to Him prior to that time of testing?

 Don't go into denial and refuse to think about these things.
 You can't gather the extra oil if you refuse to even think about the possibility that God might call you to martyrdom, or your loved ones to martyrdom.
 Foolish, silly, in–name–only Christians turn away from unpleasant realities, instead of pressing deeper into God to help them to deal with the possibility of extreme persecution.
+God did not put verses in the Bible about being faithful unto death for us to ignore them.
+He wants us to be prepared, even if He does not require each individual to glorify Him to that degree of endurance.

 Your word have I hid in my heart, that I might not sin against you.